Skip navigation

 • Review agency policies and procedures to identify and remove any that are potentially unsafe and harmful to trafficking victims with histories of trauma.

-• Provide access to trauma-specific treatment services.
+• Provide access to trauma-specific and culturally relevant treatment services.

-• Make peer models and supports available.
+• Make peer models and supports available for all taskforce members and victims served.

-Source: “Treating the Hidden Wounds: Trauma Treatment & Mental Health Recovery for Victims of Human Trafficking” by Heather J. Clawson, Ph.D., Amy Salomon, Ph.D., and Lisa Goldblatt Grace, LICSW, MPH.
+Source: "Treating the Hidden Wounds: Trauma Treatment & Mental Health Recovery for Victims of Human Trafficking" (March, 2008) by Heather J. Clawson, Ph.D., Amy Salomon, Ph.D., and Lisa Goldblatt Grace, LICSW, MPH.

 For additional information and tools, visit the Resource page for Section 4.1 Using a Trauma-Informed Approach.